On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra

-its average over $D$.
-Spaces of vector valued functions and its elements will be indicated with boldface.
-Since we will mostly deal with incompressible fluids, we must indicate a way to make the pressure unique in these.
+\EO{We shall use standard notation for Lebesgue and Sobolev spaces.} Spaces of vector valued functions and its elements will be indicated with boldface.
+Since we will mostly deal with incompressible fluids, we must indicate a way to make the pressure unique.
 To do so, for $q\in[1,\infty)$ we denote by $\cL^q(\Omega)$ the space of functions in $L^q(\Omega)$ that have zero averages.